Availity/availity-toolkit/README.md

 **What it does**
 Watches the code on your file system for any changes and triggers the necessary tasks for your code changes to synchronize to your browser.
 Note that this command continues to watch until you stop it by pressing Control+C.

+## Disclaimer

+Open source software components distributed or made available in the Availity Materials are licensed to Company under the terms of the applicable open source license agreements, which may be found in text files included in the Availity Materials.

 ## License
 Copyright (c) 2015 Availity, LLC